 - Consistency to ensure consistent quality output from the computerized system

 - Cost Reduction due to early detection of bugs and system failures

-Risk-based approach offers the chance for organizations to integrate risk management with business method improvement while reducing compliance costs.
-As opposed to the traditional validation approach where everything needs to be validated, risk-based approach identifies key risk areas where efforts can be focused.
+A risk-based approach offers the chance for organizations to integrate risk management with business method improvement while reducing compliance costs.
+As opposed to the traditional validation approach where everything needs to be validated, the risk-based approach identifies key risk areas where efforts can be focused.

 When introducing new tools into your organization, a System Risk Assessment (SRA) should be conducted to assess the risk and associated mitigation processes.
 The SRA determines whether a more in-depth investigation is required and thus whether a Functional Risk Assessment (FRA) is necessary.
-The FRA determines the GxP criticality (impact on patient: Low, Medium, High) as well as the Business criticality (impact on business process: Low, Medium, High).
-Depending on these two assessments, the test rigor and validation effort can be targeted.
+The FRA determines the GxP criticality (impact on the patient: Low, Medium, High) as well as the Business criticality (impact on the business process: Low, Medium, High).
+Depending on these two assessments, the testing rigour and validation effort can be targeted.

 2. Encourage CSV Awareness within Projects

 It is imperative that all the CSV requirements are known to all the project members.
 This can be a challenge in large-scale transformation programs.
 When the requirements are clear and well understood, teams can prioritize their tasks and effectively work towards their completion, mitigating risk for project delays while ensuring resources are being used effectively.
 Below we have collected a few methods organizations can use to increase awareness to CSV requirements in their transformation projects: